 - Stakeholder map

 Clearly a lot of time and thought went into the creation of these map templates, which are not only focused on key business needs but also get the blend of color and content just right – not too boring but not too gaudy, either.
 Just attractive and functional.
-Kind of reminds me of a really good online accounting service.

 Here, too, you see the true benefit of iMindQ being more than just another mind mapping program: Its ability to also produce flow charts and concept maps means you have a variety of options for depicting and connecting your ideas.
 How else could you support visual business tools as diverse as a fishbone diagram, business model canvas and balanced scorecard?
-These templates are truly impressive, and showcase what’s possible with iMindQ.
+These templates are truly impressive and showcase what’s possible with iMindQ.

 The growing iMindQ family